 Frequently Asked Questions About The Tax Code

 It is important to note that these answers are not tailored to your personal, financial and legal situation.
-For custom legal advice that ensures your actions fully account for your legal and financial obligations, please reach out to our firm and request your initial appointment.
+For custom legal advice that ensures your actions fully account for your legal and financial obligations, please reach out to our firm and request your free initial appointment.

 The IRS Is Auditing Me Or My Business.
 Do I Need To Get An Attorney?

 While there is no legal requirement to hire a lawyer during a tax audit, working with an experienced tax law attorney is among the best steps you can take to protect yourself, minimize any additional tax burdens and fines, and limit the impact an audit has on you or your business.
 We highly suggest scheduling a free consultation with our firm.